danpaul/node_express_user_manager/README.md

 ### Session info

-After registration or login, session will include a user object with a `user.id` property (you can check this to determin if the user is logged in)
+After registration or login, session will include a user object with a `user.id` property (you can check this to determine if the user is logged in)

 ### Initialization: